-- Climate change has led to dramatic ice loss in the Arctic, allowing killer whales to access parts of the Canadian Arctic it previously couldn’t.
+- Climate change has led to dramatic ice loss in the Arctic, allowing killer whales to access parts of the Canadian Arctic they previously couldn’t.

 - A new study found that a population of 136 to 190 killer whales spent the warmer summer months in Canada’s northern Baffin Island region between 2009 and 2018, and preyed on as many as 1,504 narwhals each season.